wso2/docs-apk/en/docs/control-plane/apim-deploy.md

 1. Configure supported gateway types in API Manager.

-    Add following configuration to deployment.toml file to provide supported gateway types to API Manager.
+    Add the following configuration to the deployment.toml file to provide supported gateway types to API Manager.
 Here, need to provide the supported gateway types as `APK`.

     === "Both"
         ``` toml